Benjamin Garcia: Playing career

 A SO Avignon junior and French junior international representative, Garcia moved to Australia to play for the Wynnum Manly Seagulls in the FOGS Colts Challenge in 2012.
 After winning the Seagulls' FOGS Colts player of the year award, Garcia moved into the Brisbane Broncos' National Youth Competition squad in 2013.
 In June 2013, he moved to the Catalans Dragons mid-season on a two-year contract, making his Super League debut against the Leeds Rhinos on 31 August 2013.

 On 10 June 2015, Garcia signed a two-year contract with Penrith of the National Rugby League, starting in 2016.
 Garcia was named in Penrith's squad for the 2016 Auckland Nines, scoring a try in their match against the North Queensland Cowboys.
 He rejoined the Dragons in June 2016.

 He played in the 2018 Challenge Cup Final victory over the Warrington Wolves at Wembley Stadium.

 On 9 October 2021, Garcia played for Catalans in their 2021 Super League Grand Final defeat against St. Helens.

+On 14 October, Garcia played in Catalans 2023 Super League Grand Final loss against Wigan.